 Jewel of Muscat – In 1998, a sunken ship containing valuable artifacts of both Arab and Chinese origin was discovered in Southeast Asian waters.
 Marine archaeologists identified the find as an Arabian sailing vessel (dhow) from the 9th Century and hailed it as proof of the ancient trading links between China, Southeast Asia and the Middle East.
 This 9th century Arab dhow became the inspiration behind The Jewel of Muscat project.
 Using 9th century shipbuilding methods, the Sultanate of Oman constructed a modern-day replica of the dhow and sailed it halfway across the world to present it as a gift to the people of Singapore.
 The dhow was received on 3 July 2010 by then-President S R Nathan and witnessed by His Highness Sayyid Harib bin Thuwainy Al Said, a first cousin of Sultan Qaboos and His Majesty's Representative.
 The Jewel's final home was unveiled on 15 October 2011 at the official opening of the Maritime Experiential Museum and Aquarium by His Excellency Sayyid Badr bin Hamad Al Busaidi, Secretary General of the Ministry of Foreign Affairs of Oman, as well as ESM Goh Chok Tong.
 The Jewel of Muscat display stands as testament to the historical and modern ties that Singapore and Oman share, and is expected to draw up to a million visitors a year.

 Muscat Street Project - The idea of rejuvenating the architecture of Muscat Street along Omani lines was first mooted by the former Head of Muscat Municipality, Abdulla Abbas, in April 2007.
 Both Singapore and Oman recognised the opportunity to commemorate the historical links between both countries and initiated the project in March 2009, when then-President S R Nathan signed a Memorandum of Intent (MOI) during his state visit to Oman.
 URA and Muscat Municipality have since collaborated on the revamped design in consultation with the relevant stakeholders, agencies and the public.
 Besides the unique landscaping and paving, as well as the addition of Omani-style archways at both ends of Muscat Street, Oman's contributions will also be featured in the form of street furniture and stone murals with mosaic artwork along the length of the Street.
 The iconic project highlights the close links shared between Oman and Singapore.
-The rejuvenated Muscat Street will be re-opened in a ceremony to be held on 8 November 2012.
-Minister for Foreign Affairs and Law K Shanmugam and Secretary General of the Ministry of Foreign Affairs Sayyid Badr bin Hamad Al Busaidi will preside over the ceremony, which will also entail cultural shows highlighting the heritage of Oman and the historic status of the Kampong Glam area.
+The rejuvenated Muscat Street was re-opened in a ceremony on 8 November 2012.
+Minister for Foreign Affairs and Law K Shanmugam and Secretary General of the Ministry of Foreign Affairs Sayyid Badr Bin Hamad Al Busaidi presided over the ceremony, which entailed cultural shows highlighting the heritage of Oman and the historic status of the Kampong Glam area.
 Visitors will soon be able to access information on the historical ties between Oman and Singapore and the Jewel of Muscat via the scanning of QR codes placed in various locations along Muscat Street.